SPECIAL OFFER: - Limited Time Only!

 (The ad below will not display on your printed page)

 - Makes: 12 servings

 Puree berries, peaches or mangoes to make vibrant "syrups" for swirling with ice cream and sparkling water.
 (Or skip the ice cream to make refreshing fresh-fruit sodas.)

-fresh fruit, such as raspberries; blackberries; blueberries; chopped strawberries; or peeled, seeded and chopped peaches, nectarines, mangoes or apricots
+fresh fruit, such as raspberries; blackberries; blueberries; chopped strawberries; or peeled, chopped peaches, nectarines, mangoes or apricots

 Vanilla ice cream